Close Menu

 Another thing to consider is whether the SSA will consider whether or not you have more than one impairment.
 The answer is yes.
 The SSA will consider all of your medically determinable impairments.
 This includes your medical conditions that are not “severe.”

-The SSA’s rule to look at the combination of all of your medical conditions is part of SSA’s rules.
+The SSA’s rule require them to look at the combination of all of your medical conditions.
 It is important, when an ALJ determines RFC, for the judge to include your severe impairments and even those that are not severe.
-Find out more about the ALJ options.
+Find out about the ALJ options.

 SEDENTARY WORK